US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 A row of US Army insignias and symbols arranged by rank and job specialty

-Understanding Army ranks and progression is essential for anyone considering a military career.
+Understanding Army ranks and their progression is crucial for anyone considering military service.

-These common questions cover key aspects of the U.S. Army’s rank structure, pay grades, and career paths.
+Below are answers to common questions regarding the U.S. Army’s rank structure, pay grades, and career pathways.

-What is the structure of ranks in the U.S. Army from the entry level upward?
+What is the rank structure in the U.S. Army starting from the entry level?

-The U.S. Army rank structure starts with Private (E-1) and progresses through enlisted ranks to Sergeant Major of the Army (E-9).
+The U.S. Army rank structure initiates with Private (E-1) and moves upward through enlisted ranks to Sergeant Major of the Army (E-9).

 Above enlisted ranks are Warrant Officers (WO1 to CW5) and Commissioned Officers (2nd Lieutenant to General).